finos/perspective/docs/md/development.md

 build on Windows 10, enable [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) and install the linux distribution of your choice.

-Create symbolic link to easily access Windows directories and projects modified via Windows.
+Create symbolic links to easily access Windows directories and projects modified via Windows.
 This way you can modify any of the Perspective files using your favorite editors on Windows and build via Linux.